grpc/proposal/A92-xds-ext-authz.md

 The response from the ext_authz server may indicate header mutations (additions, modifications, or removals) to make on the data plane RPC.

 When the data plane RPC is allowed, mutations may be made to the data plane RPC's request headers or response headers.
-And when the data plane RPC is denied, mutations may be made to the response trailers as part of a Trailers-Only response.
+Note that response header mutations will be ignored if gRPC winds up sending a Trailers-Only response after the ext_authz filter has received the response from the ext_authz server.

+When the data plane RPC is denied, the ext_authz filter is generating a new set of trailers for a Trailers-Only response, and any header mutations specified by the ext_authz server will be applied to that initially-empty set of trailers.
+In this case, the mutations can effectively only specify additions.

 The `decoder_header_mutation_rules` config field controls which header mutations are allowed.
 This field is an